 - An Integrated Assessment Primer (PDF) Note: This primer was developed to support teams developing proposals for the NERRS Science Collaborative 2016 RFP.

 - Tackling Wicked Problems through Integrated Assessment: A Guide for Decision Makers, Project Leaders and Scientists (PDF) Note: This guide provides background on integrated assessment and a long reference list of related reports and journal articles.
 Please note that this guide was published in 2009 and describes eight stages of IA.
-The NERRS Science Collaborative encourages the use of the more flexible IA framework that is outlined in this IA Primer and the 2015 RFP documents.
+The NERRS Science Collaborative encourages the use of the more flexible IA framework that is outlined in the IA Primer.

 - Benefits of Integrated Assessment: Information for Decision Makers, Project leaders and Scientists (full report, PDF)